volpertinger/AES/README.md

 * CFB - Cipher Feedback

-### BatchSize - Number of blocks to read, write to a file during one iteration of encryption or decryption
+### BatchSize [Int] - Number of blocks to read, write to a file during one iteration of encryption or decryption

 ### Operations [array[Operation]] - array of encryption and decryption operations